-This Friday (27 September) Peabody’s Thamesmead Information Hub will host an extra special community market bake sale to raise money for Macmillan Cancer Support.
+This Friday (27 September) the Information Hub will host an extra special community market bake sale to raise money for Macmillan Cancer Support.

-The housing association, which has revamped and reopened the 1960s Yarnton way building, is asking local people to come along and help them raise money for the cancer charity.
-The hub space, which is used for exhibitions and community events, also hosts Thamesmead’s community archive as well as Peabody offices.
+We're asking local people to come along and help us raise money for the cancer charity.
+The hub space, which is used for exhibitions and community events, also hosts our community archive as well as our offices.

 The programme has been set up as a platform for the local business community within Thamesmead and the surrounding areas to promote their businesses, advertise upcoming events, share their ideas, news, interesting stories and to provide a business support network.